 6. Use herbs to help reduce gas and bloating

 Natural digestion-soothing herbs like ginger, dandelion and fennel have been used for thousands of years to soothe pain, gas and bloating in the stomach.

 Many herbs act like diuretics and help the body release extra fluid, while some, like ginger, can also help the stomach release its contents and relax the muscles in the digestive tract, which relieves constipation.

 Try including freshly ground herbs of all kinds (e.g. sage, parsley, oregano and rosemary) and fresh peeled ginger root in your meals, as well as drinking herbal teas.

 7. Promote healthy gut microbiome

-If you regularly suffer from gas and bloating, you might want to check out my 3 Underlying Causes Of IBS Symptoms post.
+If you suffer from gas and bloating, you may be interested in reading this post - 3 Underlying Causes of IBS Symptoms.